-Oil and gas companies use geophysical exploration to indicate the location and characteristics of subsurface formations.
+Oil and gas operators use geophysical exploration to indicate the location and characteristics of subsurface formations.
 The surveys send mechanical energy into the ground and record reflected or refracted energy waves.
 This activity requires linear clearings called seismic lines to allow the use of sounding equipment.

-The Commission issues permits for geophysical exploration and regulates the activity.
-Geophysical exploration programs can be conducted by any qualified contractor without the need to hold subsurface tenure.
+The Commission reviews applications, issues permits when appropriate, and regulates geophysical exploration.
+Geophysical exploration programs can be conducted by any qualified contractor without a subsurface tenure.

-Historically, seismic lines were cleared with a bulldozer ("cat-cut") and the wide clearings disturbed mineral soils which were slower to regenerate.
+Historically, seismic lines were cleared with a bulldozer (cat-cut) and the wide clearings disturbed mineral soils that were slower to regenerate.
 Over the past 10-15 years, low impact seismic techniques have been developed.
 Seismic lines are now often cleared manually or using a mulching machine and meander to avoid important ecological features such as wildlife trees.
 This results in significantly less surface disturbance (Figures 3 and 4) and a much faster return to a natural state.